Feedback Package

 - File Operations:

-- Cleanup: Removes temp directory after user feedback
+- Cleanup: Removes temporary directory and stops server

 Bundling Configuration: